TEACHER APPRECIATION AWARDS NOMINATIONS NOW OPEN - VOTE TODAY!

 De Castroverde Law Group understands how complex the immigration process is and provides each client with knowledgeable and dependable immigration law representation in English or Spanish.
 With more than 75 years of combined experience in immigration law, our attorneys will assist you in all matters related to adjusting your immigration status, including:

-• Determining your eligibility.
-We’ll work with you to determine which category or categories you qualify for based on your circumstances.
+• Determining Your Eligibility: We’ll work with you to determine which category or categories you qualify for based on your circumstances.

-• Attending appointments and interviews.
-Nevada residents are typically fingerprinted and interviewed at the Las Vegas or Reno immigration offices.
+• Attending Appointments and Interviews: Nevada residents are typically fingerprinted and interviewed at the Las Vegas or Reno immigration offices.
 Our attorneys will accompany you to your fingerprint appointment and the green card interview.

-• Appealing denials.
-If your application for an adjustment of status is denied, we will work with you to appeal the decision and submit a motion to reopen or reconsider your application.
+• Appealing Denials: If your application for an adjustment of status is denied, we will work with you to appeal the decision and submit a motion to reopen or reconsider your application.